-The SCL line is not held low while AF=1 but by other flags (SB or BTF) that are set at the same time.
+The SCL line is not held low while AF=1.

 0: No acknowledge failure

 1: Acknowledge failure

 Bit 3 = STOPF Stop detection (Slave mode).

 This bit is set by hardware when a Stop condition is detected on the bus after an acknowledge (if ACK=1).
 An interrupt is generated if ITE=1.
 It is cleared by software reading SR2 register or by hardware when the interface is disabled (PE=0).